AhmedARmohamed/SimpleWallet/README.md

 Create a database and create a .env from the .env-sample and replace its values with the actual values.

 Running application
-Change directory into wallet then
+Change directory into SimpleWallet then

 $ go run main.go
 API endpoint can be accessed.
-Via http://localhost:8010/
+Via http://localhost:8020/